isaaclyman/recipes-quartz/content/recipes/japchae.md

 1. In a wok (or pot), add Dangmyeon noodles with 6 cups of water.
 Add 1/2 tbsp dark soy sauce (if using).
 Bring it to a boil over medium heat.

 2. Once it starts to boil, set a timer for 6 minutes.
 Stir it occasionally.
 Drain the noodles and put them in a bowl.
-Coat them with sesame oil (1.5 tbsp).
+Coat them with the sesame oil (1.5 tbsp).
 Set aside.

 #### Make sauce

-In a small container, mix together the sugar, soy sauce, oyster sauce, and MSG (don't be a coward).
+In a small container, mix together the sugar, soy sauce, oyster sauce, and MSG.

 #### Stir-fry all the things